udh-mendix/docs/content/developerportal/operate/monitoring-application-health.md

 Database CPU Utilization | |
 :---|:---|
-Description | The overall system load of the application server.
-High values indicate high CPU load because of application activity, and/or the CPU is spending too much time waiting for disk reads or writes.
-Example message | Database has 95% CPU Utilization.
+Description | Track the CPU utlilzation for the database belonging to the application Example message | Database has 95% CPU utilization.
-Warning Threshold | Not used.
+Warning Threshold | CPU utilization is hugher than 75%.
-Critical Threshold | System load is higher than 90%.
+Critical Threshold | CPU utilization is hugher than 85%.
-First actions to take | Inspect the trends for **Application node CPU usage** combined with **Application node disk throughput** and **Application node load** for anomalies and correlate those with application behavior.
+First actions to take | Inspect the trends for **Database node CPU usage** combined with **Amount of database connections** for anomalies and correlate those with application behavior.

 Database Free Space | |
 :---|:---|